Templates · Savings

 What is the difference between a sinking fund and an emergency fund?

-A sinking fund is for planned, predictable expenses (car maintenance, holidays, insurance premiums).
-An emergency fund is for truly unexpected events (job loss, medical emergency).
-Sinking funds prevent predictable expenses from becoming emergencies.
+A sinking fund is for stuff you know is coming — car maintenance, holidays, insurance renewals.
+An emergency fund is for the truly unexpected — job loss, medical bills.
+Sinking funds keep predictable expenses from turning into emergencies.

 How many sinking funds should I have?

-Most people benefit from 5-10 sinking funds.
-Common categories: holidays/gifts, car maintenance, home repairs, medical/dental, annual subscriptions, clothing, travel, and electronics replacement.
-Start with 3-4 and add more as you get comfortable.
+5-10 is the sweet spot for most people.
+Popular ones: holidays/gifts, car maintenance, home repairs, medical/dental, annual subscriptions, clothing, travel, and replacing electronics.
+Start with 3-4 and add more once you have the hang of it.

 Where should I keep my sinking fund money?

-A high-yield savings account works well.
-Some banks (like Ally or Capital One) let you create labeled savings buckets within one account.
-Alternatively, track virtual balances in a spreadsheet while keeping the money in a single savings account.
+A high-yield savings account works great.
+Some banks (like Ally or Capital One) let you create labeled buckets within one account.
+Or just track virtual balances in this spreadsheet while keeping the actual cash in a single savings account.

 Related templates